Tracially lyriform $\mathrm{C}^*$-algebras: Tracially lyriform C* -algebras

 \section{Tracially lyriform \texorpdfstring{$\cs$}{C*}-algebras}

-To arrive at the notion of a tracially lyriform $\cs$-algebra, we shift focus from the Lipschitz seminorm on $A$ to the associated metric $\rho$ on $T(A)$, and we correspondingly weaken the definition of a $\cs$-algebraic quantum metric Choquet simplex by: \begin{itemize} \item no longer requiring that $\rho$ should induce the $\ws$-topology; \item withdrawing the demand that $\rho$ be midpoint-balanced; \item relaxing convexity of $\rho$ to effective quasiconvexity. \end{itemize} Here, $\rho$ is \emph{convex} if
+To arrive at the notion of a tracially lyriform $\cs$-algebra, we shift focus from the Lipschitz seminorm on $A$ to the associated metric $\rho$ on $T(A)$, and we correspondingly weaken the definition of a $\cs$-algebraic quantum metric Choquet simplex by: \begin{items} \item no longer requiring that $\rho$ should induce the $\ws$-topology; \item withdrawing the demand that $\rho$ be midpoint-balanced; \item relaxing convexity of $\rho$ to effective quasiconvexity. \end{items} Here, $\rho$ is \emph{convex} if

 for every natural number $n$, traces $\sigma_1,\dots,\sigma_n,\tau_1,\dots\tau_n\in T(A)$ and real numbers $\lambda_1,\dots,\lambda_n\in[0,1]$ with $\sum_{i=1}^n\lambda_i=1$.
 It is \emph{midpoint-balanced} if for every $\sigma,\tau,\sigma',\tau' \in T(A)$,